Shangri-La Speedway

 Shangri-La Speedway was a half-mile (0.8 km) oval race track in Owego, New York.
 The facility also included an eighth-mile (0.2 km) drag strip and a tenth-mile oval track for microds (a type of wooden-bodied go-kart raced in many clubs in upstate New York).
 Its formal name was changed to Shangri-La Motor Speedway (in use from 1979 to 1991) and to Tioga Motorsports Park (in use from 1992 to 2005), but most racers and fans still referred to it as "Shangri-La".

+Tioga Motorsports Park/Shangri-La former sign.

 Overview

 Over a span of fifty years, Shangri-La hosted automobile races of various kinds, AAA Championship Cars, stock cars, Modifieds, Supermodifieds, and supporting classes.
 Shangri-La's weekly racing was widely considered among the best in the sport during several different periods, including years when nine-time NASCAR National Modified Champion Richie Evans and six-time NASCAR National Modified Champion Jerry Cook were regulars.

 The speedway hosted one NASCAR Cup Series event in 1952 and the race was won by Tim Flock.

 In August 1991, longtime NASCAR independent driver J.D.
 McDuffie won a celebrity race at the track.
 This occurred just one day prior to his fatal racing accident in the Bud at the Glen at Watkins Glen International.